SolidBlock-cn/BRRP/README-en.md

   "depends": {
     // [...]

-    // "*" means "any version"; you can also specify versions, such as ">=0.6.0".
+    // "*" means "any version"; you can also specify versions, such as ">=0.8.2".
-    // Don't leave these comment in the JSON "better_runtime_resource_pack": "*"
+    // Don't leave these comments in the JSON "better_runtime_resource_pack": "*"
   }
 }